 The school administrator must immediately (and within 24 hours) make an oral report to a child welfare agency providing protective services as designated by the Georgia Department of Human Services, or to the appropriate police authority or district attorney in the absence of a child welfare agency.
-The school administrator may be asked by the child welfare agency or police authority to follow his or her oral report with a written report, and the school administer should promptly comply with the request for a written report.
-The school administrator cannot exercise any control, restraint, modification, or make any other change to the information provided by the person reporting the suspected abuse to him or her.
+The school administrator may be asked by the child welfare agency or police authority to follow his or her oral report with a written report, and the school administrator cannot exercise any control, restraint, modification, or make any other change to the information provided by the person reporting the suspected abuse to him or her.
 The school administrator may consult the person reporting the suspected abuse for additional relevant and necessary information when making the report to the child welfare agency or police authority.